 Ruthven Park, a National Historic site is another exciting location that visitors to the community should not miss.
 Tours of this historic mansion come complete with an incredible snapshot of what life was life back in the days when the Grand River was a vital shipping route.
 The Park has many nature trails on the grounds with guided tours offered throughout the year.
 Ruthven Park also offers the area’s best bird banding programs, where many devoted conservationists come to participate.

 Cayuga is home to several car racing facilities.
 Every weekend during the summer months, Cayuga plays host to thousands of car racing enthusiasts.
 Cayuga Motor Speedway offers NASCAR racing and the Toronto Motorsports Park facility caters to the drag racing fans.

-In 2009, Cayuga will be celebrating its 150th birthday.
-The excitement starts on July 11th with a huge parade down the centre of town and continues all week long with many exciting events, concerts and outdoor activities planned for young and old alike.
-The Village of Cayuga is very honoured to showcase its town to visitors during this time and has taken every opportunity to make this occasion an event to remember for both visitors and residents of Cayuga.
+In 2009, Cayuga celebrated its 150th birthday.
+The excitement started on July 11th with a huge parade down the centre of town and continued all week long with many exciting events, concerts and outdoor activities planned for young and old alike.
+The Village of Cayuga was very honoured to showcase its town to visitors during this time and has taken every opportunity to make this occasion an event to remember for both visitors and residents of Cayuga.

 Be sure to visit the conveniently located tourist information centre sponsored by the Cayuga & District Chamber of Commerce.
 Located at the corner of Highways 3 & 54, the booth is open seasonally from Victoria Day through to Labour Day.